 Okuma: Yeah, that's true, but what can we do?

-Kato: Even if students say something outrageous, teachers need to properly acknowledge and evaluate it.
-To handle the diverse range of answers students might give, teachers need to broaden their tolerance.
+Kato: Even if students say something completely outlandish, teachers need to properly acknowledge and evaluate it.
+We need to expand teachers' tolerance levels to handle the diverse range of answers students might produce.

-Ito: We do a training exercise called "100 Ideas in a Row" for new employees.
+Ito: We do a training exercise called "100 Idea Blast" for new employees.
 For example, we give them a problem like, "Think of as many ways to use a paper clip as possible."
 First, they try to come up with as many as they can in 3 minutes.
 Then they do it in 5 minutes, and the person who came up with the most gets to present.
 Doing this shifts the focus from the quality of the ideas to the sheer breadth of what they can think of.

-Naja: When brainstorming 100 ideas, it's interesting how the ones written around the 80th idea—when they've basically given up and just jotted down anything—can be surprisingly good.
+Naja: When brainstorming 100 ideas, it's interesting how the ones written around the 80th idea—when they've basically given up and just wrote anything—can be the most interesting, compared to the first few rational ones.

 Okuma: Hold on a second.
 This is a big deal.
 In schools today, even with problems like "rubber bands," they're trying to get students to come up with just one best idea.
-If they can come up with one, getting them to think of another is already pushing it.
+If they can think of one, getting them to think of another is already pushing it.

 So there's no culture where "thinking of 100 ideas leads to interesting ones later."
 I realized the big problem is how teachers themselves can develop this "breadth of thinking."